touchnetglobalpayments/broker-web-sdk/README.md

 You have the choice to do a full-page redirect or create an iframe or whatever you want, just know that we have no control or knowledge of the contents of this page or if it will look good in a small iframe.

-    TODO: Can we include something in the return of `submit` that indicates if a redirect is required or if the payment is already complete?
+    TODO: Should we include the PaymentSession status in the return of `submit` to indicate if a redirect is required or if the payment is already complete?

 ### returnUrl